The Vermont Statutes Online

-(b) The Town, through the Selectboard, may borrow money in anticipation of taxes.
+(b) The Town, through its Selectboard, may borrow money in anticipation of taxes.

-(c) The Town, by vote at annual or special meeting, may borrow money under such terms and conditions and for such lawful municipal purposes as the Town shall vote.
+(c) The Town, by vote at the annual or a special meeting, may borrow money under terms and conditions and for lawful municipal purposes as the Town shall vote.

 (d) In cases of emergency, the Selectboard may appropriate funds or borrow money in the name of the Town.

-(e) The Selectboard, in the name of the Town, may borrow funds in anticipation of federal and State funds that have been approved and committed, until such time as such funds are available, but in no event for a term of longer than one year.
-Any debt so incurred for a project shall be repaid from the first federal or State funds received for that project.
+(e) The Selectboard, in the name of the Town, may borrow funds in anticipation of federal and State funds that have been approved and committed, until those funds are available, but in no event for a term of longer than one year.

-(f) Any appropriation beyond the amount in the Town budget, except as specified in subsection (d) of this section and all borrowing, except as specified in subsections (a), (b), (c), (d), and (e) of this section, shall be by vote of the Town and upon such terms and conditions as the Town shall vote.
+(f) Any appropriation beyond the amount in the Town budget, except as specified in subsection (d) of this section, and all borrowing, except as specified in subsections (a), (b), (c), (d), and (e) of this section, shall be by vote of the Town and upon such terms and conditions as the Town shall vote.
 (Amended 2021, No. M-17 (Adj.
 Sess.), § 2, eff.
 June 7, 2022.)

 At any time during the fiscal year, the Manager may transfer part or all of any unused appropriation balance among the programs within a department, office, or agency.
 Upon written request by the Manager, the Selectboard may by resolution transfer part or all of any unused appropriation balance from one department, office, or agency to another.
 Notwithstanding the above, no unexpended balance in any appropriation not included in the budget of the Selectboard shall be transferred or used for any other purpose.